 “That’s an excuse, not a justification.”

 So you’re a racist in 21st century America.
 Welcome to the fringes.
 Oh, no, you didn’t realize did you.
 You thought you were still mainstream, salt of the Earth, true blue.
-Perhaps you’ve surrounded yourself with others like yourself and that helps your maintain the illusion.
-Or, at the very least, you’ve cowed those around you with your bile and wrath and so they won’t challenge you or call you out.
-But the truth is that the society you live in doesn’t accept you as rational, as educated, as ‘normal’.
+Perhaps you’ve surrounded yourself with others like yourself and that helps you maintain the illusion.
+Or, at the very least, you’ve cowed those around you with your bile and wrath, so they won’t challenge you or call you out.
+But the truth is that the society you live in no longer accepts you as rational, as educated, as ‘normal’.
 And it doesn’t care to hear your arguments contrariwise.
 No, sir or ma’am, you are a minority.
 You are an ‘other’.
-The society were you fit in has grown and matured.
+The society where you fit in has grown and matured.
 It has left you behind.
-You and that hateful lump of smoldering coal that simmers in your heart.
+You and that hateful lump of smoldering rotten coal that simmers in your heart.

 Yes, surely a few of you will survive long into humanity’s twilight.
 Your kind are always around, lurking.
 But no longer in the numbers you once enjoyed, comfortable in the rocking chair of self-satisfaction and privilege you once lazed in.
 You are now, and they will future be, pariahs.
 They will be secret outcasts who dare not speak their mind lest they be tossed out of humanity’s warmth.
 Hiding as you and your kind have made others hide.

 But you, you original sinner, you will be long gone.